Household Waste Recycling Centre

 The Household Waste Recycling Centre provides facilities for the disposal of a range of recyclable materials and waste.
 These facilities are available to all residents for general household and garden waste.

 Cars visiting the HWRC

-- Cars can access the site daily
+- Cars can access the site daily (without a permit)

 - Sort recyclable from non-recyclable materials at home so that when you visit the HWRC you can place recycling in the correct bins.
 This will make your visit quicker and easier

 - Be prepared to queue outside of the HWRC

 - Adhere to social distancing measures in place.
 Site staff will not be provide any assistance unloading your vehicle